Skyneticlabs/SkyneticLabs-Validator-Portal/README.md

 ###  Documentation
 - Comprehensive **setup guides**, **upgrade instructions**, and **automation scripts**.
 - Security-first validator design: **sentry topology**, **Horcrux Distributed Signer**, and **automated failover**.
-- Best practices for validator operation and infrastructure management.

 ###  Community & Contribution
 We actively contribute to the growth and decentralization of Web3 by: